My Short bio:

 Corrales's research focuses on democratization and political economy of development.
 His work on Latin America has focused on presidential powers, political parties, economic reforms, international relations, and sexuality.
 He has published extensively on Venezuela, Cuba, and Argentina.

-He is the co-author with Daniel Altschuler of The Promise of Participation: Experiments in Participatory Governance in Honduras and Guatemala (Palgrave/Macmillan 2013), with Carlos A. Romero of U.S.-Venezuela Relations since the 1990s: Coping with Midlevel Security Threats (Routledge, 2013), and with Michael Penfold of Dragon in the Tropics: Hugo Chávez and the Political Economy of Revolution in Venezuela (Brookings Institution Press, 2011).
+He is the co-author withwith Michael Penfold of Dragon in the Tropics: Venezuelan and the Legacy of Hugo Chávez (Brookings Institution Press, 2015), now in its second edition, with Daniel Altschuler of The Promise of Participation: Experiments in Participatory Governance in Honduras and Guatemala (Palgrave/Macmillan 2013), and with Carlos A. Romero of U.S.-Venezuela Relations since the 1990s: Coping with Midlevel Security Threats (Routledge, 2013).
 He is also the co-editor with Mario Pecheny of The Politics of Sexuality in Latin America: A Reader on GLBT Rights (University of Pittsburgh Press, 2010), and author of Presidents Without Parties: the Politics of Economic Reform in Argentina and Venezuela in the 1990s (Penn State University Press, 2002).
 His research has been published in academic journals such as Comparative Politics, World Development, Political Science Quarterly, International Studies Quarterly, World Policy Journal, Latin American Politics and Society, Journal of Democracy, Latin American Research Review, Studies in Comparative International Studies, Current History, and Foreign Policy.
 He is also working on a book manuscript on constitutional reforms in Latin America.

 Javier Corrales serves on the editorial board of Latin American Politics and Society and Americas Quarterly.
+He was president of the New England Council of Latin American Studies and Program Co-Chair of the 2010 Congress of the Latin American Studies Association.
 In 2010 he was appointed by Governor Deval Patrick to serve on the executive board of Mass Humanities, a grant-making organization affiliated with the National Endowment for the Humanities.
 In 2009, he was a visiting scholar at the David Rockefeller Center for Latin American Studies at Harvard.
 He has taught at the Center for Latin American Research at the University of Amsterdam and at the Center for Latin American Studies at Georgetown University.
 He has also offered short courses at the Institute of Higher Studies in Administration (IESA) in Caracas, the School of Government at the University of the Andes in Bogotá, and at the Universidad de Salamanca.
 In 2005, he was a Fulbright Scholar in Caracas, Venezuela.
 In 2000, he became one of the youngest scholars ever to be selected as a Fellow at the Woodrow Wilson International Center for Scholars in Washington, D.C.
 He has also been a consultant for the World Bank, the United Nations, the Center for Global Development, Freedom House, and the American Academy of Arts and Sciences.